-Perhaps after such focus he needed different stimuli, for in 1978, Ludvigsen joined Fiat North America as head of public affairs and then transferred to a similar role at Ford in 1980.
+Perhaps after such focus he needed different stimuli, for in 1978 Ludvigsen joined Fiat North America as head of Public Affairs and then transferred to a similar role at Ford in 1980.
 His move to London coincided, appropriately for such an enthusiast, with assuming responsibility for Ford's European motorsport division as well.
-Post-Ford, his role as automotive consultant and journalist meant he maintained his close involvement with the industry-and with Porsche.
-In 1990 he was invited to Zuffenhausen to meet CEO Arno Bohn and financial chief Walter Gnauert, who were keen to quell rumors that Porsche, then in the depths of a slump, would be taken over.
+Post-Ford, his role as automotive consultant and journalist meant he maintained his close involvement with the industry - and with Porsche, for in 1990 he was invited to Zuffenhausen to meet CEO Arno Bohn and Financial chief Walter Gnauert who were keen to quell rumours that Porsche, then in the depths of a slump, would be taken over.